neonevm/neon-evm.docs/docs/composability/common_solana_terminology.md

 2. Accounts require a rent deposit in SOL, proportional to the amount of data stored.
 This deposit is fully refundable when the account is closed.
 3. Each account has a program "owner".
 Only the owning program can modify the account's data or reduce its lamport balance, but anyone can increase the balance.

-Every account in Solana has the structure called `AccountInfo` which includes the following fields:
+Every account in Solana has the structure called `AccountInfo` which includes the following fields -

 - `data`: A byte array that holds the state of an account.
 If the account is a program (smart contract), it contains the executable program code.
 This field is commonly known as "account data".
 - `executable`: A boolean flag indicating whether the account is a program.